Invariant measures for horospherical actions and Anosov groups: Introduction

 The limit set $\La$ of $\Gamma$ is the unique minimal $\Gamma$-invariant closed subset of $\cal F$.
 Hence the following set

 is the unique minimal $P$-invariant closed subset of $\Ga\ba G$.
-We call a $P$-quasi-invariant measure on $\Ga\ba G$ {\it non-trivial} if it is supported on $\mathcal E$. \begin{thm} For any Anosov subgroup $\Gamma<G$, the space $\cal Q_\Gamma$ of all non-trivial $NM$-invariant ergodic and $A$-quasi-invariant Radon measures on $\Ga\ba G$, up to constant multiples, is homeomorphic to $ \br^{\text{rank}\,G-1}$. \end{thm}
+We call a $P$-quasi-invariant measure on $\Ga\ba G$ {\it non-trivial} if its support is contained in $\mathcal E$. \begin{thm} For any Anosov subgroup $\Gamma<G$, the space $\cal Q_\Gamma$ of all non-trivial $NM$-invariant ergodic and $A$-quasi-invariant Radon measures on $\Ga\ba G$, up to constant multiples, is homeomorphic to $ \br^{\text{rank}\,G-1}$. \end{thm}